Home » Phlebotomist » Salary

 StateNumber of Phlebotomists

-States with the Lowest Level of Employment
+Metro Areas with the Highest Level of Employment

 Phlebotomist Pay vs Similar Healthcare Roles